-Alex Greenberg, Co-Founder & CEO - Loft Orbital
+Alex Greenberg, COO - Loft Orbital

 Alex Greenberg is the co-founder and COO of Loft Orbital, a global company that provides space infrastructure as a service.
 At Loft, Alex oversees business operations ranging from finance, recruiting, HR, government affairs and regulatory, and fundraising.
 Prior to starting Loft, Alex was a Director of Business Development at Spire, where he helped the company secure their first two government contracts while the company was still pre-product.
 Prior to Spire, Alex was a consultant at Avascent, a boutique management and strategy consulting firm focused on the aerospace and defense industries.
 He graduated from Washington University in St. Louis with degrees in Economics and Music and hails from Baltimore, Maryland.